warrior-cravings/warrior-cravings.github.io/index.md

 [Zachary Chaikin](https://github.com/zchaikin).

-The link to the Team Bonding & Team Contract Document can be found [here](https://docs.google.com/document/d/1SRTYNonslrtiFPJDW3MKqytMh0vnHxiC6MnLjCrtIrs/edit#)
+The link to our organization can be found [here](https://github.com/warrior-cravings) and the Team Bonding & Team Contract Document can be found [here](https://docs.google.com/document/d/1SRTYNonslrtiFPJDW3MKqytMh0vnHxiC6MnLjCrtIrs/edit#)
-The link to our organization can be found [here](https://github.com/warrior-cravings)